by Wrexham-based travel consultant Paulina Twarog

 From fancy-dress parties for little ones to club nights and theatre shows for the adults, you can choose from a variety of entertainment and activities.
 The number of options means you can tailor your cruise experience to the holiday you want.
 You can party one night, have a romantic dinner the next, sunbathe by the pool or try out a dance class.
 You can experience a million different holidays in one when you cruise.

-Most cruise lines are family friendly, but just like resorts, you can opt for an adult-only version.
-Cruise lines such as Virgin Voyages are stamping out the myth that cruises are for the older generation with state-of-the-art ships being built with nightlife, food and entertainment that you just can’t get on land.
+Most cruise lines are family-friendly, but just like resorts, you can opt for an adult-only version.
+Cruise lines such as Virgin Voyages are stamping out the myth that cruises are for the older generation with the construction of state-of-the-art ships with nightlife, food and entertainment that you just can’t get on land.

 Think you’re ready to give a cruise a go?
 Check out some of our top offers or speak to Paulina for a tailor-made holiday today.